eMetaboHUB/Forum-DiseasesChem/README.md

 ```
 This command will be execute in the container, running in the background.

+Finally, the forum/processes container must not be used to start/stop/clean the Virtuoso triplestore (See 3.1)

 **Warnings:** Be sure to map the docker-virtuoso/share and the data directory inside your forum/processes container.
 Also, if you use the docker forum/processes, you should use in your commands,  directories that bind on the previously created directories: *data* and *docker-virtuoso/share*, instead of using ./data and ./docker-virtuoso/share in the next examples.